Venture Capital

 Improving Deal Sourcing with Relationship Intelligence

-4Degrees is a relationship management (CRM) platform built for Venture Capital, investment banking, and PE firms by a team of ex-investors who experienced firsthand the power their relationship networks can have when sourcing and evaluating deals and identifying connections that changed the trajectory of their portfolio companies.
+4Degrees is a relationship management (CRM) platform built for Venture Capital, investment banking, and PE firms by a team of ex-investors who experienced firsthand the power that relationship networks can have when sourcing and evaluating deals and identifying connections that changed the trajectory of their portfolio companies.

 In our experience, firms leveraging their networks can punch above their weight and deliver above-average returns.
 And we are not alone.
 According to in-depth research from Harvard Business School, nearly 70% of venture capital deals come from connections in the investor’s network, making it worthwhile for VC professionals to spend time building and nurturing their relationships since they are the best source of venture capital deal flow.

-This article will review how forward-thinking venture capital firms source new companies using relationship intelligence.
+This article will review how forward-thinking venture capital firms source new companies using data-driven relationship intelligence.
 This new technology generates actionable insights into your team’s network based on data.

 1. Building a Warm Inbound Deal Sourcing Network